How money changers actually make money in 2026 (the spread, explained simply)

 - Aggressive pricing wins repeat tourist customers

-The math still works for the shop: the SELL rate is still above mid-market, so even with a buy-side rate at parity, the shop captures the spread on the sell side.
+The math still works for the shop: the buy rate sits a fraction below mid-market and the SELL rate sits above it, so the shop captures the spread on both sides.

 What this means for your trip